-Fall is slowly creeping up on us, (some) students have returned to the city, the air is changing and the leaves will soon start changing.
-What better way to welcome back the season with open arms, than by grabbing a steaming cup of freshly-brewed coffee from one of the best coffee shops in Boston?
-Plus, if you’re a student, coffee shops always make for a great study spot–and endless source of caffeine!
+It’s December and the winter season is in full swing!
+What better way to celebrate the season with open arms, than by grabbing a steaming cup of freshly-brewed coffee from one of the best coffee shops in Boston?
+Plus, if you’re a student, coffee shops always make for a great study spot during finals–and an endless source of caffeine!

-These 10 awesome spots are all currently open with new safety guidelines in place.
-Scroll down to check out our coffee shop map.
+Scroll down to the end to check out our coffee shop map.
 You can even save it for your next caffeine emergency.
 Enjoy!

 At Thinking Cup, you’ll be able to cozy up while cradling a cup of the ‘Best Coffee in the World.’
 This Downton Crossing shop serves Stumptown Coffee, also known as the best in the world according to NPR.
 The café offers a wide variety of caffeinated beverages including frothy cappuccinos and yummy honey cinnamon lattes made with their original homemade syrup.
 Thinking Cup also offers some scrumptious baked goods to pair with your cup o’ coffee, including gluten-free chocolate chip cookies and tiramisu.
 Yum!

 Find Thinking Cup at 165 Tremont St, 236 Hanover St, and 85 Newbury St.